Jhonve/HairStrandsRendering/README.md

 ```

 ## Usage
+Several kinds of data are allowed including [USC-HairSalon](http://www-scf.usc.edu/~liwenhu/SHM/database.html) and [Cem Yuksel's hair models](http://www.cemyuksel.com/research/hairmodels/).
+Please refer to their pages for more cases.
 I think our interface is already easy-to-use now.
 The only thing I need to mention is that, in the scene widget, I use the right mouse button to control the view.

 ## Development
-Please feel free to open an issue or pull request if you have any questions or suggestions.
+Please feel free to open an issue or pull requests if you have any questions or suggestions.

 ## License
 MIT License
 ## Acknowledgments
-We are using [USC-HairSalon](http://www-scf.usc.edu/~liwenhu/SHM/database.html) as our demo data.
+We are using [USC-HairSalon](http://www-scf.usc.edu/~liwenhu/SHM/database.html) and [Cem Yuksel's hair models](http://www.cemyuksel.com/research/hairmodels/) as our demo data.
 Thanks to the authors for providing the data.
 Part of the hair shaders and rendering parameters are based on [Menglei Chai](https://mlchai.com/)'s earlier works.
 Thanks for his excellent work.